 Here’s what Easter may look like for many dedicated Christian families.
 Spring is always a very busy time of year, with spring cleaning, tax returns, school, and a million other things.
 You’d go to church and serve there in a variety of ways.
 But more often than not, Easter sneaks up on you.
 Palm Sunday?
 Oh, yes, it’s Palm Sunday!
 Perhaps the pastor preaches a sermon on Jesus’ triumphal entry into Jerusalem, where an excited crowd waves palm branches, and everyone in the congregation is upbeat.
 Problem is, the excitement soon wanes, and Jesus ends up crucified.
 Good Friday service?
 If it fits in your schedule.
 Then, boom!
 Easter Sunday!
 He is risen!
 He is risen indeed!
 Perhaps an Easter egg hunt on Saturday (the day Jesus was in the tomb), and an Easter sunrise service.
 Done!
 Check Easter off the list, and move on to gearing up for the summer.
 Maybe going to the beach soon?

-For other Final Days of Jesus resources, click here.
+For the Final Days of Jesus resources along with other Easter resources, click here.